Course

 Active Dying

 Following the transition phase, most patients will then enter the final phase of the end-of-life process, the active dying period.
+This precedes imminent death.
+It can be hard to determine precisely when this stage begins.
 This phase usually lasts only two to three days and showcases significant signs of patient decline that differ from the previous phase, including a decrease in alertness and responsiveness.
-For example, a patient may go from a semi-comatose state to comatose or obtunded and minimal reaction should be expected.
-Their eyes may be open or shut, and there is little movement in all extremities.
-This period can be described as a deep sleep.

 Caregivers often describe it as a time of waiting.
 Cognitive changes, in combination with the previous changes in swallowing, make the intake of food, liquids, and medications unsafe.
 The patient is at high risk for aspiration.
 Mouth swabs can be used to hydrate the oral cavity and to do mouth care.
-Medications that are liquid or can dissolve under the tongue are safe and can be used to manage symptoms at the end of life.
-Hospice patients are provided a comfort kit of medications to use should symptoms arise.

 Additionally, changes in vitals are expected during this phase, and they typically do not cause the patient any discomfort.
 For example, temperature fluctuation is common at the end of life.
-It is not abnormal to have an elevated temperature during the active phase of the end-of-life process.
+It is not abnormal to have an elevated temperature during the active dying phase.
 This can be remedied with cooling measures such as a cool towel on the forehead or a fan to cool down the room.
 The skin may feel clammy as well.

 Following, changes in blood pressure and heart rate may also occur.
 Blood pressure begins to trend lower during the pre-active phase and can become very low during the last few days of life.
 The heart rate will usually trend upward and can be well over 100 beats per minute, however, this is just something for the hospice nurse to note and is not usually treated.

-Pain can also be an area of concern for someone who is actively dying, and of course, no one wants to see their loved one in pain during their final days of life.
+Symptom management at the end of life can be difficult.
+Failure to adequately control symptoms can have a negative impact on one’s quality of life.
+These symptoms may include pain, respiratory distress, GI issues, and mobility changes (2).
+Pain while dying is one of the most common areas of concern for someone who is actively dying, and of course, no one wants to see their loved one in pain during their final days of life.
 The body becomes very sensitive to the slightest movement or touch, which can present challenges for caregivers when considering that the patient still needs to be cleaned, changed, and repositioned.
-When the patient is no longer verbalizing their discomfort, nonverbal pain cues must be assessed.
-These include grimacing, a furrowed brow, frowning, and possibly moaning.
-In some cases, repositioning can be an effective pain-relieving measure.

 Self Quiz